vikingdata/articles/databases/mysql/mysql_general.md

 * First comment out log-error.
 On some systems, you cannot get the output to go to console if this is defined.
 ```
-   # Find out if log-error is int he configuration
+   # Find out if log-error is in the configuration
 grep -iR log-error /etc/my.cnf /etc/mysql 2>/dev/null
    # If so, edit the config and comment it out.